SweetBiz/SweetAtmosphere/README.md

 Precomputed Atmospheric (Single) Scattering for Unreal Engine.
 Looks good from within and outside of the atmosphere.

+Use **SweetAtmosphere** to work around Unreal Engine's limitation of just allowing one `SkyAtmosphere` at a time.
+If you don't need to render multiple atmospheres at the same time, just use Unreal Engine's built in systems.

+**SweetAtmosphere** does not support multiple scattering, clouds and volumetrics, so if you need any of those, try to use the built-in `SkyAtmosphere` instead.

 Based on Schafhitzel, Tobias et al. “Real-Time Rendering of Planets with Atmospheres.”
 J. WSCG 15 (2007): 91-98.

 ![Banner](https://github.com/Sweet-Biz/SweetAtmosphere/assets/10288753/f0259a79-3c99-47a5-9c06-159a1ec32760)